Last time, we discussed how to prepare to implement an effective condition-based monitoring system for your operations.

 The Right Platform

-The first key to success in a technology-driven monitoring solution is choosing an IoT software platform which is flexible enough to handle nearly any piece of equipment for configuring how the equipment operates, as well as the multiple ways the equipment could fail, and what automated notifications to send.
+The first key to success in a technology-driven monitoring solution is choosing an IoT software platform that is flexible enough to handle nearly any piece of equipment for configuring how the equipment operates, as well as the multiple ways the equipment could fail, and what automated notifications to send.
 Additionally, the software should be able to read the data from nearly any piece of equipment.
 Some software tools are proprietary to a specific hardware product and won’t work for all equipment, so you will want to avoid those.

 A tool like ThingWorx from PTC has the flexibility to handle any piece of equipment and read data from nearly any data source.
 It can also be set up to provide warnings of any type, and it can integrate with a company’s CMMS.
 And it’s scalable.
 When installed, the reliability team can start small, tackling one component of a single piece of equipment for testing purposes.
 If that works, then they can easily add other components and equipment.
 The tools for setup and configuration allow for fast setup and long-term solutions.